maedoc/libtvb/doc/README.md

 Currently the [overview](https://github.com/maedoc/libtvb/wiki/High-level-overview),
 [documentation](https://maedoc.github.io/libtvb),
-[tests](tests) and [benchmark](bench/bench_net_exc.c) are the best places to look to understand what you can do with SDDEKit.
+[tests](tests) and [benchmark](bench/bench_net_exc.c) are the best places to look to understand what you can do with libtvb.

 Python, MATLAB bindings and C++ header are in the works, on separate (`ctype`/`cython`/`py-c-api`, `matlab`, `cpp` respectively) branches of